flipperdevices/flipperzero-firmware/README_flipperlab.md

 - Layout: Switch between Horizontal and Vertical layout
 - Show Icons: Toggles display of all icons
 - Show Headers: Toggles display of header/folder text at the top, giving you room for one more item on screen!
 - RFID Duration: Changes the length of time a RFID signal is transmitted.
-Can be overridden, per `.rfid` file in a Playlist
+Can be overridden, per RFID file in a Playlist

-More information can be found in the Git repository
+***More information can be found in the Git repository***